The other day, a dear friend of mine in her mid-20s told me she was saving up to buy a house in her 30s.

 2. For a little more diversity: David Weliver’s Fidelity Portfolio

-For a little added diversity, MU30’s very own David Weliver designed an everything-but-the-kitchen-sink portfolio touching four different markets:
+For a little added diversity, MU30’s very own David Weliver designed an everything-but-the-kitchen-sink portfolio for DIY index investors touching four different markets:

 - 20% iShares Core S&P Total US Stock Market (ITOT).